Dedicated servers are super powerful, super advanced options for big websites.

-In this article we’re going to cover all the bases: we’ll be reviewing our top five best dedicated server hosting providers as well as look through some tips and tricks.
-Like what exactly dedicated hosting is, what it gets you, and features and specs to look out for when choosing a hosting provider.
-So let’s roll!
+In this article we’re going to cover all the bases: we’ll be reviewing our top best dedicated server hosting providers as well as look through some tips and tricks.

 Founded in 2001, InMotion currently hosts over 300,000 domains and has an A+ rating from the Better Business Bureau.
-They offer a money-back guarantee for up to 30 days.
-InMotion is one of the best dedicated hosting providers for tech support.
+This means they’re officially regarded as a reliable and responsible company.

 Prices start at 105.69/mo with a 1-year contract.
 Two hours per month of server management are included with all dedicated hosting plans, and more hours are available at $75/hr.